SunFlowerApart/HowToMakeHerFlower/language.md

 multiple people, whips, chains, cameras, and 3 hours of preparatory discussion to be _basically vanilla_.

-It is not even a straight spectrum.
-Some people have kinks in one area of their sexuality and are relatively conventional in another (e.g., someone may enjoy being tied up and whipped, but not be open to the idea of exposing herself to strangers; while others will be exactly the other way around): kinks are not interchangeable.
+It is not even a single-line spectrum.
+Some people have kinks in one area of their sexuality and are relatively conventional in another (e.g., someone may enjoy being tied up and whipped, but not be open to the idea of exposing herself to strangers; while others will be exactly the other way around).

-Wherever you are on this spectrum, try to listen to her desires (and possible kinks) with no judgement.
+Wherever you are on this spectrum, try to listen to each other's desires (and possible kinks) with no judgement.

 ## Negotiating boundaries